GhomKrosmonaute/just-a-forum/readme.md

 - add report button on posts and on users profile
 - show a preview of post content in post-card
 - make settings page (CRUD & RGPD, themes dark/light & theme color)
-- remove bootstrap and make a real SCSS theme from scratch
-- fix redirection (make a real History class to manage it)
 - allow user own custom shortcuts
 - implement right click on items (copy url, edit, delete, share, send to DM, copy ID)
 - implement right click on blank (open compact version of settings)